acheng257/cs2620/scale_model/README.md

 pipenv run python main.py --id 3 --port 8003 --neighbors localhost:8001,localhost:8002
 ```

-You can also run the `start_machines.py` script with the command
+You can also run the `start_machines.py` script using default parameters with the command

 ```bash
 python start_machines.py
 ```
 which will start three machines as listed in the commands above and run them for 60 seconds.
+You can also use the following options to set additional options:

+`--clock_rate_min`: Minimum value for the machine’s random clock rate.\
+`--clock_rate_max`: Maximum value for the machine’s random clock rate.\
+`--internal_work_prob`: Probability (between 0 and 1) of performing internal work instead of sending messages.

 ## Development